bitovi/canui/index.md

 {% endhighlight %}

-Resize the container in the following example using the blue square to see how the `#fill` element adjusts its size correctly to fill out the container:
+Resize the container in the following example using the blue square to see how the `#fill` element adjusts its size correctly to fill out the remaining space:

 <iframe style="width: 100%; height: 370px" src="http://jsfiddle.net/HSWTA/embedded/result,html,js,css" allowfullscreen="allowfullscreen" frameborder="0">JSFiddle</iframe>

 ### resize `$(element).resize()`

 Fills listens to the [resize](http://jquerypp.com/#resize) event to recalculate the fill element dimensions.
-Therefore, `resize` has to be triggered when the container dimensions are changed programatically:
+Therefore, `resize` has to be triggered whenever the container dimensions are changed programatically:

 {% highlight javascript %}
 $('#fill').fills('#container');